promisegrid/paper-ism/README.md

 This system serves as a decentralized computation network, analogous to how the Internet operates as a decentralized communication network.
 Just as the Internet is a distributed network, our system functions as a decentralized computer.
 It is owned and operated by its users rather than any single legal entity, ensuring that the grid remains scalable and resilient as more users join.

-In a nutshell, if the [theory](#theory) section is correct, then we should be able to build a decentralized system for equitable and accurate group communication, computation, and decision-making using current technology and concepts from graph theory.
+In a nutshell, if [sec theory] is correct, then we should be able to build a decentralized system for equitable and accurate group communication, computation, and decision-making using current technology and concepts from graph theory.

 The general idea is that the universe can be modeled as a hypergraph, where each node in the graph is a state of an agent, and each edge in the graph is an action taken by an agent in response to a stimulus.
 A hypergraph that models the universe can also be thought of as an infinite state machine.